AdaCore/spark2014/lrm/source/introduction.rst

 #.
 Get agreement on what we do with ToDos: i.e. do we leave them in or not: perhaps gather in
    a single list of possibilities for the future?

+#.
+May need to present the high-level requirements a bit differently, as they appear
+   as if they could be a bit more difficult to read.